 Who is Parnell?

-My name is Parnell Springmeyer.
-This website is my long-form, written interface with the internet, serving as my platform to refine the craft of writing and articulate my developing ideas.
+I am Parnell Springmeyer.
+This website is my long-form interface with the internet, a platform where I refine the craft of writing and articulate developing ideas.

 Personally, I like to spend my time: